UEA-Publishing/argonauts-of-the-eastern-atlantic-2/content/chapter-19.md

 In a book published over a decade later, in 1867, Ellis declared:

-not the least valued treasure among my Malagasy photographs is the likeness of this amiable and beloved man, whose portrait I was able to secure, as early as daylight permitted, on the morning of the last day I spent at the capital, in the year 1856.[^⁠3]
+> not the least valued treasure among my Malagasy photographs is the likeness of this amiable and beloved man, whose portrait I was able to secure, as early as daylight permitted, on the morning of the last day I spent at the capital, in the year 1856.[^⁠3]

-In July 1857, less than a year after Ellis left Madagascar, Rainitsontsoraka, would be among a group of thirteen Christians stoned to death at Fiadana (Fiadanana), on the outskirts of Antananarivo.
+In July 1857, less than a year after Ellis left Madagascar, Rainitsontsoraka, would be among a group of 13 Christians stoned to death at Fiadana (Fiadanana), on the outskirts of Antananarivo.

 A faded plate glass negative at the Wisbech and Fenland Museum ([WISFM : EL.73](https://www.wisbechmuseum.org.uk/)) bears a ghostly trace of Rainitsontsoraka’s face.
 Following the death of William Ellis in June 1872, his son, John Eimeo Ellis, sent it to the town where his father had grown up.